allenai/coleridge-rich-context-ai2/README.md

+# Download data before running things
+There are large files and data folders that cannot be put on github, so they are on s3.
+Before running things, you will need to download the `data`, `dataset_split_data`, and `holdout_sampled` folders from [this s3 bucket](https://s3.console.aws.amazon.com/s3/buckets/ai2-s2-rcc/?region=us-west-2&tab=overview) and place them at the top level of the project folder.

 # Estimated runtime

 On the phase 2 set (5000 papers), our model takes approximately 11 hours to run to completion on a fixed performance (note that the T series are burstable, and it will likely take much longer on a burstable instance) EC2 instance with 8 CPUs and 32G of RAM.